Bought a new phone? One of the first things you should do is transfer your contacts list.

 Once the transfer is complete you can swap the old SIM with the new.

-Apple's extremely handy Move to iOS app is probably the best tool to help with you switch from an Android to an iPhone.
+Apple's extremely handy Move to iOS app is probably the best tool to help you switch from an Android to an iPhone.

-As well as transferring contacts, this neat app also syncs all your messages, photos, calendars and even suggests iOS alternatives to your existing Android apps.
+As well as transferring contacts, this neat app also syncs all your messages, photos, and calendars and even suggests iOS alternatives to your existing Android apps.

 Download Move to iOS for Android.